Skip to main content

 basic-inference-577c5675c8-vm2nc 1/1 Running 0 13m

-Once you see the pod is running, exit the process and go to the next step.
+When the Pod is running, exit the process and go to the next step.

-• Verify sufficient storage in model cache PVC
+• Verify sufficient storage in the model cache PersistentVolumeClaim (PVC).

 kubectl get svc,ingress -n inference